-You don’t need me to remind you that getting confirmed wedding photography bookings, no matter how long you’ve been in the business, is a challenging.
+You don’t need me to remind you that getting confirmed wedding photography bookings, no matter how long you’ve been in the business, is challenging.

 How often have you gone into a sales presentation with a prospect who seemed keen and enthusiastic, only to come out of it feeling let down because they didn’t book you?